Eldoprano/learn-kana/README.md

-# learn-kana
+# Learn-Kana
+⚠️ This website is still under construction!!!

-A website where you will be shoved Kana characters up to your brain, until you get them all
+A website where you will be shoved Kana characters up to your brain, until you get them all.

 # Requirements
 - The main page will give the user the choice of selecting the kanas to practice.